 To experience something different in Paris itself.
 Just get away from the main tourist attractions and find a small coffee place.

-I would recommend finding someone on Couchsurfing.com just to meet someone who speaks your language and is willing to guide you around a bit. over 7 years ago
+I would recommend finding someone on Couchsurfing.com just to meet someone who speaks your language and is willing to guide you around a bit. almost 8 years ago